Volkswagen ID.7

 The Volkswagen ID.7 is a battery electric car produced by German marque Volkswagen since 2023.
 It has a five-door liftback design and is marketed in the E-segment.

 An estate model marketed as the Tourer or Shooting Brake was officially unveiled on 20 February 2024.

 Concept cars

 Volkswagen ID.
 Space Vizzion

-A wagon variant is in development, as confirmed by pre-production prototypes, serving as the production version of the ID.
+The wagon variant was previewed by the ID.
 Space Vizzion concept.

 Volkswagen ID.
 Aero

 The model was first previewed by the Volkswagen ID.
 Aero concept car in June 2022.

 Volkswagen ID.Next

 Unveiled in April 2023, the Volkswagen ID.Next previews the ID.7's sister model for the Chinese market, which will be manufactured by SAIC-Volkswagen, while the ID.7 Vizzion will be produced by FAW-Volkswagen.